-For more than four and a half decades, the chemistry department has successfully implemented a diverse, student-centered academic program.
+For nearly six decades, the chemistry department has successfully implemented a diverse, student-centered academic program.
 During the course of the department's evolution, methods, personnel, as well as resources have changed, but the theme of academic excellence has persisted.

 The use of the student-centered approach places Southern University at Baton Rouge (SUBR) in a small group of institutions that believe personal mentoring and undergraduate research are indispensable components of a science major's academic experience.
 Southern University was doing this long before the terms became popular in higher education lexicon.

 Over the past five decades, the philosophical centerpiece of the chemistry department has been student focused.
 The faculty has demonstrated that research productivity, scholarship, and teaching excellence can coexist in an environment that gives priority to student development.
 Today's department is at the cutting edge of providing physical resources that will make our majors competitive and instructional technology that will produce the very best learning opportunities for students.

 The chemistry department in 2021 continues to be an inspirational unit at the University.
 Some of its recent graduates are emerging doctorates at Xavier University, LSU, Harvard University, The Ohio State University, NYU, Tulane Medical School, and University of Wisconsin-Madison.